 While onboarding is not about training in some particular skill, it is closely related to corporate training, as it involves giving new hires all the information they need to start being productive at their new job.
 That’s where the name comes from, too, as it simply refers to welcoming those new employees “on board” your company.

-There some standard items to include in an onboarding program, and some not so standard, that depend on your particular industry and business needs.
+There are some standard items to include in an onboarding program, and some not so standard, that depend on your particular industry and business needs.

 In general, your onboarding courses will need to have a welcoming message, a high-level description of the new hire’s roles and responsibilities, a short introduction to the company (its history, culture and values), any company or department-wide rules or guidelines that employees need to be aware of (customer service guidelines, professional ethics code, work harassment laws, etc.), and other similar items.